rpedroni/NumberMunchers/specs/sprints.md

   + Has no rule or logic, just generated random numbers to fill in all the grid cells
   + Will work alongside redux actions
   + On updating numbers, will send an action so Appstate can get a hold of the numbers

+### Sprint #4 [2015-10-31 14:21]
+1. Create a main/home screen to promptuser about game
+  + Barebone: just create a screen with a "Start Game" button
+  + Used only to prepare project for routing and starting a level/game with dynamic or user defined props
+  + Will start the same game as always after the user presses "Start Game", but routing them to a new screen